How Much Does Hardie Board Siding Cost?

 In general, you’ll see Hardie board siding costs for materials and labor adding up to about $10 per square foot.
 For a 1,200 square foot exterior wall, your Hardie board siding would cost you $12,000.
 However, it may be the last siding you install on the home in your lifetime, so it’s a smart choice for nearly any homeowner.

 The James Hardie company is known for its commitment to fiber cement products.
 Unlike vinyl, aluminum, or wood, Hardie board is a durable siding material consisting of sand, plant fibers, and cement.
 When mixed and formed into lap siding, fiber cement siding is nearly impenetrable to weathering and pests.
 To benefit from this high-quality siding, it’s important to weigh the initial cost with the extended value over time.

-Hardie board isn’t a lightweight material.
-It requires significant manpower to install each lapboard.
-Construction crews must be larger than standard siding installations to carry, hold, and secure each section.
+Hardie board siding isn’t a lightweight material.
+It requires significant manpower to install each hardy siding lapboard.
+Construction crews must be larger than standard siding installations to carry, hold, and secure each hardie board section.
 Fiber cement siding is also difficult to cut, which makes it crucial to pay quality contractors for their expertise.
 Even the fastening process is much more complex as the siding is slowly added to the exterior.
 All of these difficulty factors add up to high installation costs.